-As chairman of the Wells Reserve and president of Laudholm Trust, Charov directs marketing and private fundraising for the Wells Reserve, interacting with donors and business partners, increasing membership, evangelizing the mission of the Reserve, working with the Wells Reserve staff, and overseeing the Trust’s signature events such as the Laudholm Nature Crafts Festival, Punkinfiddle, and music concerts.
+As chairman of the Wells Reserve and president of Laudholm Trust, Charov oversees fundraising, communications, and marketing for the Wells Reserve, interacting with donors and business partners, increasing membership, evangelizing the mission of the Reserve, working with Wells Reserve staff, and coordinating the Trust’s signature events such as the Laudholm Nature Crafts Festival, concerts, and other public-facing projects.

-A husband and father of two young boys, Charov is no stranger to Maine.
+A husband of one and father of two, Charov is no stranger to Maine.
 He spent his childhood summers exploring the tide pools, pines, and breakwaters of Peaks Island in Casco Bay.

 What is your choice of mascot for Wells Reserve and why?

 The Northern Mockingbird, my first feathered friend here at the Reserve, continually attempting to make itself known in many different ways.
 Not a shy one is my spirit animal.